Barbus titteya (Deraniyagala, 1929); Capoeta titteya (Deraniyagala, 1929)

 The vast majority of fish on sale are farmed on a commercial basis and several ornamental strains have been developed via selective breeding, including albino and ‘super red’ forms.
 Care for these is identical to that of the standard fish.

-We’ve been unable to obtain a detailed diagnosis regarding its identifying characters so far but the distinctive colour pattern makes it difficult to confuse with any other member of the genus.
+We have been unable to obtain a detailed diagnosis regarding its identifying characters so far but the distinctive colour pattern makes it difficult to confuse with any other member of the genus.

 The genus Puntius was viewed as a polyphyletic catch-all containing over 100 species of small to mid-sized cyprinid for a number of years until Pethiyagoda et al. (2012) published a partial review covering South Asian members.